Worimi

 The Worimi (also spelt Warrimay) people are Aboriginal Australians from the eastern Port Stephens and Great Lakes regions of coastal New South Wales, Australia.
-Before contact with settlers, their people extended from Port Stephens in the south to Forster/Tuncurry in the north and as far west as Gloucester.
+Before contact with European settlers, their country extended from Port Stephens in the south to Forster/Tuncurry in the north and as far west as Gloucester.

 Country

 Traditional lands of Australian Aboriginal tribes around the Worimi (Note: This map is indicative only.)

-The Worimi's lands extended over 1,500 mi2 according to Norman Tindale, who specified that the tribal area encompassed the Hunter River to the coastal town of Forster near Cape Hawke.
-It reached Port Stephens and ran inland as far as roughly Gresford and in proximity of Glendon Brook, Dungog, and the upper Myall Creek.
+According to Norman Tindale, Worimi country extended over 1,500 mi2, and he specified that it encompassed the Hunter River to the coastal town of Forster near Cape Hawke.
+It reached Port Stephens and ran inland roughly as far as Gresford, and in proximity to Glendon Brook, Dungog and the upper Myall Creek.
 To the south, their territory extended to Maitland.

 Social organisation

 The Worimi were divided into four bands: